LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W02-D2-FunctionScope-MoreOnFunctions.md

 - Variables that are declared outside of any function are called *global variables*.

   Note: When using `var` to declare variables, local scope will only be for functions.
-Later, we'll use `let` to declare variables which will allow us to declare local variables in other blocks of code that we'll learn about in the coming weeks.
+Later, (see below) we'll use `let` to declare variables which will allow us to declare local variables in other blocks of code that we'll learn about in the coming weeks.

 ### Exercise